Chr4st/Portfolio-Optimization-V0.1/README.md

 - **Mean-Variance Optimization (Markowitz Model)**: Minimizing risk at a given return level.
 - **Sharpe Ratio Optimization**: Maximizing the risk-adjusted returns of the portfolio.
-- **Black-Litterman Model** : Incorporating investor views into the optimization process.
+- **Black-Litterman (High-Growth) Model** : Incorporating investor views into the optimization process.

 ## Quickstart Instructions